AnsellMaximilian/electron-excel-to-pdf-invoice-generator/README.md

 This application has not been packaged in any way, as I am considering future improvements and going into the command line and starting the app that way is convinent enough.

+### Note

+The application is made specifically to conform to an already existing table structure that is used in the previues Excel system.

 ### Suggestions

 This section is meant as a reminder to myself of future plans to improve the applications and to open discussion if people would like to suggest ways that I could improve this application or completely different alternative implementations, as I'm sure this is just one of the many ways the objective of this application could be achieved.